martin211/aimp_dotnet/README.md

  - PlayListManager (in progress)

 # Dependencies
- boost 1.57.
+ boost 1.5X.
  You can download binaries from sourceforge.

+# Installation

+1. Download last release
+2. Copy plugin to %AIMP%\Plugins folder (example: plugins\dotnet_myplugin)
+3. Rename file aimp_dotnet to dotnet_myplugin
+4. Add reference to AIMP.SDK.dll to your plugin project

 # License
 Apache 2.0